 FierceBiotech honors women each year who have risen to the top ranks within their respective fields in areas including drug development, venture capital and marketing.
 Sandra was recognized for her leadership in the oncology community and her commitment to developing treatments that make a difference for patients.

-On September 10, 2014, Anthony P. Adamis, M.D., vice president, Global Head of Ophthalmology, Immunology and Infectious Diseases at Genentech was acknowledged with the prestigious António Champalimaud Vision Award.
+In September 2014, Anthony P. Adamis, M.D., vice president, Global Head of Ophthalmology, Immunology and Infectious Diseases at Genentech was acknowledged with the prestigious António Champalimaud Vision Award.
 The award was given to a group of researchers responsible for the development of anti-angiogenic therapy for retinal disease.

 The António Champalimaud Vision Award is given for contributions to overall vision research and contributions to the alleviation of visual problems, primarily in developing countries.
 The work of this year’s recipients covers the entire research process, from the identification of the molecule, to the understanding of its role in retinal-vascular disease in animals and humans, to the evaluation of an inhibitor and its final application in the treatment of affected patients.